Kuntal-G/Machine-Learning/README.md

 #Machine Learning-R:
 Real World example of Machine Learning(supervised & unsupervised) with R programming Language.
-Also example with R-Hadoop and R-Hbase to process big dataset
+Example with R-Hadoop, R-Hbase and R-Hive to process big dataset.Also deeplearning with H2O.

 #Machine Learning-Python:
 Real usecase example of Machine Learning(supervised & unsupervised) with python programming Language.